software-students-spring2025/4-containers-dockdockgoose/instructions.md

 - Unit tests using [pytest](https://docs.pytest.org/en/7.2.x/) must be written for the client device code that provide at least 80% code coverage of the client code, as reported by the [coverage](https://coverage.readthedocs.io/) tool.
 - The client must have a Continuous Integration (CI) workflow using [GitHub Actions](https://github.com/features/actions) that automatically builds and tests the updated client subsystem every time a pull request is approved and code is merged into the `main` branch.
 - Like the other parts, the machine learning client must run within its own Docker container.
-- Put all code for this subsystem within the `machine-learning-client` subdirectory of this repository.
+- Put all code for this subsystem within the `machine_learning_client` subdirectory of this repository.

 ### Web app